 GOLDZIHER, Ignász

 GOLDZIHER, Ignász (Ignác, Ignaz G. Yitzhak Yehuda G.).
 Székesfehérvár 22.6.1850 — Budapest 13.11.1921.
 Hungarian Oriental (Hebrew and Arabic) Scholar.
 Professor in Budapest.
-Born in a Jewish family, son of Adolf G. Obtained both gymnasial and Talmudic education.
+Born in a German-speaking Sephardic Jewish family, son of Adolf Goldziher (1811–1874), a leather merchant, and Katalin Berger.
+Obtained both gymnasial and Talmudic education.
 From 1865 studies at Pest (Vámbéry), Berlin (Rödiger) and Leipzig (Fleischer).
 Ph.D.
 1870 Leipzig (diss. on a Jewish-Arabic Bible commentary), then manuscript studies in Leiden and Vienna.
 Teacher at a Jewish school in Budapest.
-From 1872 PD and from 1894 tit.ord.
+From 1872 PD, but because of his Jewish background was promoted only 1894 to tit.ord.
 Professor at Budapest University.
 In 1873-74 travels in Syria, Palestine and Egypt.
 Academician 1892.
 Hon.
-Dr. Cambridge and Aberdeen.
-A famous scholar of Arabic and Islam.
-Married 1878 Laura Mittler, two sons.
+Dr. Cambridge 1904 and Aberdeen 1906.
+Married 1878 Laura Mittler (1854–1925), two sons.

-Goldziher was mainly a scholar of Arabic and Islam, whose wide interests also comprised other religions, but he also made important work on Hebrew.
+Goldziher was mainly a famous scholar of Arabic and Islam, whose wide interests also comprised other religions, but he also made important work on Hebrew.
 He compiled much appreciated bibliographies and was known of his helpfulness towards colleagues.
-He was active as a reformist Jew.
+He was active as a reformist Jew, but not overly critical towards Islam.

 – “Islamisme et Parsisme”, RHR 43, 1901, 1-29; A Buddhismus hatása az Iszlámra.
 44 p.
 Budapest 1903 (The influence of Buddhism upon Islam).